MFerretti27/Scoreboard/README.md

 ## Scoreboard Screen
 -   Home team will always display on the right.
--	Scoreboard will prioritize live games currently playing meaning if a game is finished/scheduled for later it won't display until there are no live games for slected teams (Can be changed in settings).
+-	Scoreboard will prioritize live games currently playing meaning if a game is finished/scheduled for later it won't display until there are no live games for selected teams (Can be changed in settings).
 -	Scoreboard will always display team logos, score, game time/game status and teams names.
 -	Generic elements below for all teams can be displayed or not displayed based of settings:
     -	Team season record.